linux-system-roles/snapshot/README.md

 See the LVM man page for lvcreate with the -s (snapshot) and -L (size) options.
 The snapshot role will ensure that there is at least snapshot_lvm_percent_space_required space available in the VG.
+When used inside of a snapset definition, use percent_space_required parameter.

 Note: LVM will round up size to full physical extent

 ### snapshot_lvm_all_vgs

 This is a boolean value with default false.
 If true the role will snapshot all VGs on the target system.
-If false, the snapshot_lvm_vg must be set.
+If false, the snapshot_lvm_vg or snapshot_lvm_set must be set.

 ### snapshot_lvm_vg

 If set, the role will create snapshots for all the logical volumes in the volume group.
 If snapshot_lvm_lv is also set, a snapshot will be created for only that logical volume in the volume group.
 If neither snapshot_lvm_all_vgs or snapshot_lvm_set are set, snapshot_lvm_vg is required.
+When used inside of a snapset definition, use vg parameter.

 ### snapshot_lvm_lv

 If set, the role will create snapshots for the single logical volume in the volume group specified by snapshot_lvm_vg.
 The parameter requires snapshot_lvm_vg is set to a valid volume group.
+When used inside of a snapset definition, use lv parameter.

 ### snapshot_lvm_verify_only